RobinMillford/Tv-Movie-Recommendations-with-AI/README.md

 - **New Feature:** User authentication system with registration and login
 - **New Feature:** Personalized user profiles with watchlist, wishlist, and viewing history
 - **New Feature:** "Remember Me" functionality for persistent login sessions
-- **New Feature:** Profile image upload capability with Cloudinary integration
+- **New Feature:** Profile image upload capability with Cloudinary integration for persistent storage
 - **New Feature:** Personalized recommendations based on user's watchlist, wishlist, and viewing history
 - **Backend:** PostgreSQL database for user account management and data persistence
 - **Complete UI Overhaul:** Redesigned with **Tailwind CSS** for a modern, responsive look